-Privacy hours are between midnight and 8 a.m. during the week—starting at 2 a.m. on the weekends—and there can be no opposite-sex visitation in hallways or rooms during those hours.
+Privacy hours are between midnight and 8 a.m. during the week—starting at 2 a.m. to 9 a.m. on weekends—and there can be no opposite-sex visitation in hallways or rooms during those hours.
 Visits are always permitted in common areas.
 Walsh presents several discussions promoting chastity and women’s dignity.

 Towers Connector is a common area that connects several of the residences and provides a computer lab, classrooms, a fitness center, a 75-seat movie theater, and a convenience store.